Treasuring priceless performances and a sparkling script…

 An elderly couple is asked to look after their estranged daughter’s new boyfriend’s teenage son.

 On Golden Pond – Trailer, YouTube Movies and Photos from Universal pictures

-On Golden Pond (1981) tells of family, relationships, friendships and new beginnings.
-With the perfect casting of two of Hollywood’s then finest film veterans, Henry Fonda and Katharine Hepburn, in their leading roles as an elderly married couple.
-This surprisingly their first film together with the film also starring Henry Fonda’s actress daughter, Jane Fonda – as their screen daughter – with her co-star of 9 to 5 (1980) Dabney Coleman.
-With child star, Doug McKeon.
+On Golden Pond (1981) tells of a family, relationships, friendships and new beginnings.
+It has the perfect casting of two of Hollywood’s then finest film veterans, Henry Fonda and Katharine Hepburn, in their leading roles as an elderly married couple.
+This is surprisingly their first film together.
+The film also stars Henry Fonda’s actress daughter, Jane Fonda – as their screen daughter – with her co-star of 9 to 5 (1980) Dabney Coleman and child star, Doug McKeon.

 The performances in this movie are wonderful, I found Hepburn a joy and well suited to Edith’s feisty and strong character.
 She was also extremely supportive, insightful and defensive of her husband’s past and present behaviours.
 Henry Fonda and Hepburn’s chemistry was touching and they were convincing as a couple with so many lovely and poignant scenes together.

 As Edith appeared to be the glue of the family, it’s revealed she instrumented the father and daughter to become closer together both physically and emotionally.
 It was revealed she invited her daughter to return for his birthday.
 She urged her daughter to try to form a relationship with her father as he is and defending him to her when she felt he was being judged by his past behaviours.